Philadelphia Eagles Odds

 And for good reason.
 Check out this list of top 10 memorable moments in the Eagles-Cowboys rivalry.

 The two franchises are constantly battling it out for NFC East bragging rights.
-Over the last four seasons alone, the two teams have alternated as division champs, with the Eagles claiming the most recent crown.
+Over four of the last five seasons alone, the two teams have alternated as division champs, with the Eagles claiming the most recent crown in 2019-20.

 Overall, this is a rivalry that dates back to the 1960 season.
 For the trivia buffs out there, the Birds won that meeting 27-25.
 Philly went on to win the NFL championship that season (before the Super Bowl was a thing).

-The television networks are well aware of the nationwide following these two storied franchises have, as at least one meeting every season makes the Sunday Night Football schedule.
-This year it’s Nov.
-1.
+The television networks are well aware of the nationwide following these two storied franchises have, as at least one meeting every season makes the primetime TV schedule.
+This year it’s Monday Night Football on Sep.
+27th.

 The Philadelphia Eagles have called Lincoln Financial Field, or The Linc for short, home since the 2003 season.

 It’s located in the South Philadelphia Sports Complex and is walking distance from Citizens Bank Park (Phillies) and the Wells Fargo Center (Sixers and Flyers).
-And come next year, it will be getting a new neighbor in Live!
+And this year, it has a new neighbor in Live!
 Casino & Hotel Philadelphia (with a retail sportsbook).

 Thanks to the NFL’s national TV contracts, it’s hard to miss a Philadelphia Eagles game.
-And for Birds fans that’s a pretty big deal, as the team is currently booked for four primetime appearances.
-CBS, Fox, and NBC are the top over-the-air channels followed by cable bigwigs ESPN and the NFL Network.
+And for Birds fans that’s a pretty big deal, as the team is currently booked for two primetime appearances.
+CBS, FOX, and NBC are the top over-the-air channels followed by cable bigwigs ESPN, the NFL Network, and Amazon Prime Video.

 Streaming services are another way to watch.
 Those apps include:

 Want to grab a table at a South Jersey sports bar?
 Well, after months of waiting and waiting, indoor drinking and dining is back.
-Sure, they are only operating at 25% capacity, but it’s a start.
 For those skipping the trip to your Atlantic City casino sportsbook of choice, there are several other options.